Endocarditis , Myocarditis, Pericarditis and Mitral valve endocarditis (MVE) in Lyme Disease

 Lyme endocarditis is a very uncommon symptom of Lyme disease.
-Because the clinical signs of Lyme endocarditis are non-specific, diagnosing it when it is the only symptom of the disease might be difficult.
+Because the clinical signs of Lyme endocarditis are nonspecific, diagnosing it when it is the only symptom of the disease might be difficult.
 Only a few cases have been recorded so far.
-In endemic locations, physicians should be aware of the likelihood of borrelial endocarditis.
+In endemic locations, physicians should be aware of the likelihood of Borrelial endocarditis.
 A suitable valve tissue sample should be sent for histology, culture, and PCR, particularly in cases with unexplained endocarditis.
 PCR on heart valve samples is advised.
-Borrelia spp. may be found as a cause of infective endocarditis more frequently as PCR becomes more common.
+Borrelia spp. may be more frequently found as a cause of infective endocarditis as PCR becomes more common.

-Myocarditis and Lyme Myocarditis
+Myocarditis and Lyme myocarditis